With-the-Ranks/wtr-docs/docs/spoke-texters/texter_training_guide.md

 \*Training contains older versions of Spoke, see screenshots below for the newest version

-This training will teach you to navigate Spoke Rewired, our peer-to-peer text messaging tool.
+This training will teach you to navigate Spoke, our peer-to-peer text messaging tool.
 Spoke is a powerful web-based texting platform that allows you to do rapid outreach to mobilize your members, turn out voters, build your base, and more.